rwieruch/the-road-to-react-with-firebase/manuscript/chapter2.md

 # React Router and Routes

 The following application should have multiple routes for the authentication mechanism but also for the application domain itself.
-Therefore, you can create a file to consolidate all the routes of your application in well defined constants.
+Therefore, you can create a file to consolidate all the routes of your application in well-defined constants.
 Keep it in a constants folder to add more of those files eventually.

 {title="Command Line: src/",lang="text"}
 ~~~~~~~~